Correlation Between Imperial Oil and Equinor ASA

 Pair Corralation between Imperial Oil and Equinor ASA

-Considering the 90-day investment horizon Imperial Oil is expected to under-perform the Equinor ASA.
-But the stock apears to be less risky and, when comparing its historical volatility, Imperial Oil is 1.07 times less risky than Equinor ASA.
-The stock trades about -0.04 of its potential returns per unit of risk.
-The Equinor ASA ADR is currently generating about -0.02 of returns per unit of risk over similar time horizon.
-If you would invest 2,319 in Equinor ASA ADR on November 28, 2024 and sell it today you would lose (38.00) from holding Equinor ASA ADR or give up 1.64% of portfolio value over 90 days.
+Considering the 90-day investment horizon Imperial Oil is expected to generate 0.95 times more return on investment than Equinor ASA.
+However, Imperial Oil is 1.05 times less risky than Equinor ASA.
+It trades about 0.14 of its potential returns per unit of risk.
+Equinor ASA ADR is currently generating about 0.11 per unit of risk.
+If you would invest 6,066 in Imperial Oil on December 30, 2024 and sell it today you would earn a total of 1,018 from holding Imperial Oil or generate 16.78% return on investment over 90 days.

 Time Period | 3 Months [change] |